Our Hotel in Naples, Italy

 4km from the Highway

-- Bus 151 stops in front of the hotel from/to Central Station
+- Bus 151 stops 5 minutes walking from the Hotel, “fermata Arcoleo” from/to the Central Station

 - Bus 154 stops in Via Santa Lucia, few steps from/to the Hotel

-- City sightseeing tour stops in front of the hotel from/to main attractions
+- City sightseeing tour stops behind the hotel

 - 1.8km to/from Molo Beverello